twotwotwo/histzip/lrcompress/format.md

 	* End of file in the middle of a block is an error.

-	* It should go without saying, but files and blocks over 4GB need to be supported, including by builds for 32-bit architectures.
+* It should go without saying, but support for files and blocks over 4GB is necesary even on builds for 32-bit systems.

 * If you're reading the histzip source, note that instead of tracking `CopyOffset`, histzip tracks a value it calls `cursor`, which is the current output position minus